Dear reader of ADxS.org, please excuse the disruption.

 Everyone procrastinates from time to time when they should be getting things done.
 People with ADHD procrastinate much more frequently and to a much greater extent than people without ADHD.

-The symptom of procrastination can take on extreme forms - mail is no longer opened, tax returns are no longer submitted and the bin bags pile up in the kitchen.
+The symptom of procrastination can take on extreme forms - mail is no longer opened, the tax return is no longer submitted and the bin bags pile up in the kitchen.

 This article refers to procrastination in a way that is relevant to ADHD: not the “everyone-postpones-something” procrastination, but the “I have a problem” procrastination.
 However, this already begins well below piles of garbage bags and enforcement measures by the tax office.